advance-tools/pwadb/README.md

 # pwadb
-A wrapper library around rxdb to handle large scale collections in a pwadb
+A wrapper library around rxdb to have multiple collections and syncing data based on timestamp